ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### SEQ_NO

-This is the value which indicates the nth order of each record among multiple records of split and saved package statements in SYS_PACKAGE_PARSE_.
+This is the value which indicates the Nth order of each record among multiple records of split and saved package statements in SYS_PACKAGE_PARSE_.

 ##### PARSE